-I often hear from readers that one of most frustrating parts of the vacation planning process is renting a car.
+I often hear from readers that one of the most frustrating parts of the vacation planning process is renting a car.
 With each company having its own promotions, loyalty programs, and extra fees, you may feel like you’re never going to find the best deal.
-After close to 100 car rentals I’ve gotten the process down to a science and want to share my best hacks with you.
+After over 100 car rentals, I’ve gotten the process down to a science and want to share my best hacks with you.

 If I have to go to the airport, I ask: Is my rental less than three days OR do I have to have more than one driver OR is there a chance I’ll need to cancel?
 If the answer is yes to any of the above, I go directly to Expedia.
 It has an easy to read matrix sorted by car type and total including taxes and a rewards program.

 Note what I DON’T DO: bother with coupon codes, Entertainment books, or other random discounts.
-The reason is in my close to 100 car rentals, I very rarely find the trouble I went to to locate a code that happens to match my specific trip to generate any savings over the big boys’ negotiated rates, so I let them do the work!
+The reason is in my 100+ car rentals, I very rarely find the trouble it took to locate a code that happens to match my specific trip to generate any savings over the big boys’ negotiated rates, so I let them do the work!

 If you’re an occasional car renter, it’s probably not worth trying to collect a rental car company’s rewards points.
 You can collect loyalty points if you book through Expedia or Orbitz or frequent flyer miles if you book direct through a company.

 I also don’t go “no-name” with my car rentals.
 I just don’t think it’s worth the risk.

 My Secret Tool To Save Money on Car Rental: Autoslash

 AutoSlash is built on a very simple idea: car rental prices change constantly, and the only way you know you’re getting the best price is to check them constantly.
 The best part: AutoSlash does it for you!
 You just input your confirmation number and AutoSlash emails you if there’s a match…and there usually is.